Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Homogeneous turbulence revisited

 $(\kap,\omega)\in \R^3\times\R$, where $f(\nkap,\omega;\zeta)$ is non-negative and symmetric in $(\kap,\omega)$ and the projector $\P(\kap)\in \R^{3\times 3}$ is defined as the identity matrix $\bm{I}$ if $\kap=\bm{0}$, cf.\ \cite[Section~12.3]{MY75}, \cite[Section~3.4.3]{Bre14}.
 The inverse Fourier transform of the spectral density represents the covariance function, i.e.,

 Choosing a product structure for $f$ of type

-$(\kappa,\omega)\in \R^+_0\times \R$, separates spatial and temporal correlation effects, cf.~\cite{CSS93,Maj94,HMRW13}.
+$(\kappa,\omega)\in \R^+_0\times \R$, separates spatial and temporal correlation effects; compare, e.g., \cite{Kra70, SSC01, Ewe+11, HMRW13, Zwi+24}.
 It accounts for an initial spatial correlation structure of the turbulence pattern transported unchanged by the mean flow, which is superposed by a natural temporal decay.
-In particular, the temporal decay is considered as independent of the inverse turbulent viscosity ratio $\zeta$.
-Seeking a compromise between model accuracy and numerical feasability, the structural assumption \eqref{eq:sd_product_approach} offers a broader applicability than the widely used frozen turbulence hypothesis \cite{Mann98, SSST14, ADDK20}, formally corresponding to $\ft(\omega)=\delta_0(\omega)$ Dirac distribution, but constitutes a simplification compared to more complex and computationally expensive spatio-temporal correlations models \cite{Kan93, WH21, GMPSW22}.
+In particular, the temporal decay is considered as independent of the wavenumber $\kappa$ and the inverse turbulent viscosity ratio $\zeta$.
+Balancing model accuracy and numerical feasability, the structural assumption \eqref{eq:sd_product_approach} offers a broader applicability than the widely used frozen turbulence hypothesis, formally corresponding to $\ft(\omega)=\delta_0(\omega)$ Dirac distribution, but constitutes a simplification compared to more involved spatio-temporal correlations models; see the respective references in Section~\ref{subsec:intro_contrib} above.

 Homogeneous and spatially isotropic turbulence is usually described in terms of the energy spectrum $E(\kappa;\zeta)$, defined for $\kappa\in\R^+$ as the surface integral of $\fx(\|\kap\|;\zeta)$ over the sphere of all wave vectors $\kap\in\R^3$ with magnitude $\kappa$.
-Reformulating the characteristic $k$-$\varepsilon$ flow conditions \eqref{eq:kinetic_energy_hom*}, \eqref{eq:dissipation_hom*} in terms of integral conditions on the energy spectrum, our framework for random field modeling of homogeneous turbulence reads as follows. \begin{model}[Homogeneous turbulence field] Let $\v = (\v(\x,t; \zeta))_{(\x,t) \in \R^3 \times \R}$ be a homogeneous, mean-square continuous, centered, $\R^3$-valued Gaussian random field in $(\x,t)\in \R^3\times \R$ with parameter $\zeta\in \R^+$ and spectral density given by \eqref{eq:sd_general} and \eqref{eq:sd_product_approach}, where \begin{enumerate}[label= \emph{\textbf{\alph*)}}] \item the function $\fx(\bdot;\zeta)\colon \R_0^+ \to \R_0^+$ is measurable and the associated energy spectrum $E(\kappa; \zeta) = 4\pi \kappa^2\fx(\kappa;\zeta)$ satisfies
+Reformulating the characteristic flow conditions \eqref{eq:kinetic_energy_hom*}, \eqref{eq:dissipation_hom*} in terms of integral conditions on the energy spectrum, our framework for random field modeling of homogeneous turbulence reads as follows. \begin{model}[Homogeneous turbulence field] Let $\v = (\v(\x,t; \zeta))_{(\x,t) \in \R^3 \times \R}$ be a homogeneous, mean-square continuous, centered, $\R^3$-valued Gaussian random field in $(\x,t)\in \R^3\times \R$ with parameter $\zeta\in \R^+$ and spectral density given by \eqref{eq:sd_general} and \eqref{eq:sd_product_approach}, where \begin{enumerate}[label= \emph{\textbf{\alph*)}}] \item the function $\fx(\bdot;\zeta)\colon \R_0^+ \to \R_0^+$ is measurable and the associated energy spectrum $E(\kappa; \zeta) = 4\pi \kappa^2\fx(\kappa;\zeta)$ satisfies

 \item the function $\ft \colon \R \to \R_0^+$ is measurable, symmetric, and such that

 \end{enumerate} Then we refer to $\u'^\star$ described via \eqref{eq:ansatz_u'_hom*} as a \emph{homogeneous turbulence field}. \end{model}